ying-tang/help-documentation/_api/openstack-api-getting-started.md

 nova image-list
 {% endhighlight %}

-This command will return a list of all running instances in your project.
+This command will return a list of images in your project that you can boot an instance (virtual machine) from.

 ### How to query the OpenStack API using cURL

 **Q.** How can I get an OpenStack token via the v3 API?

-**A.** Here's a command you can use:
+**A.** You can use the cURL command:
 {% highlight bash %}
 curl -si -X POST https://example.openstack.blueboxgrid.com:5000/v3/auth/tokens \
 -H "Content-Type: application/json" \